ppy/osu-wiki/wiki/Contests/FBC/en.md

 ## FBC 2017

-This edition was the first edition which use a song that last less than 3 minutes.
+This edition was the first edition which uses a song that lasts less than 3 minutes.
 Moreover, it was the first one to allow the winning set (hosted by the contest winner) to host the top 3 entries.

 The song picked for this contest edition was [ak+q - Excelsia](https://soundcloud.com/ak_q/bofu2017-excelsia).